gxgl/Disable_CiscoVPN_at_Startup_MacOSX/README.md

 The previous commands didn't worked on MacOSX Catalina.

-The install was done by default as described here https://apple.stackexchange.com/a/214075/361715
+The install was done by default as described here https://apple.stackexchange.com/a/214075/361715 only the VPN component was checked.

 ## As the STEP1 - I have tryied the following two commands
 **sudo defaults write /Library/LaunchAgents/com.cisco.anyconnect.gui.plist RunAtLoad -bool false**